John Wulff / Recipes / Almond Roca

 2. Add the chocolate layer (3 minutes)

-1. Immediately pour hot toffee mixture onto your ungreased sheet pan.
+1. Immediately pour the hot toffee mixture onto your ungreased sheet pan.

 3. Lay chocolate bars directly on the hot toffee.

-4. Wait 1 minute for chocolate to melt from the toffee's heat.
+4. Wait 1 minute for the chocolate to melt from the toffee’s heat.

 5. Spread melted chocolate evenly with the back of a spoon.